International Centre for Women's Leadership

 The Global Change Leaders program is an opportunity for women from developing countries and indigenous communities to deepen their leadership capacities through a contextually relevant and in-depth seven-week residency program.
 Mentorship, peer exchange and global networking are all built into its design.
 This program is open to those who have demonstrated leadership in a development sector and community for at least five years.
 Participants are chosen from a competitive call for applications.
-The call for applications for the 2019 GCL program is now closed.
+The call for applications for the 2020 GCL program is now open.
+Apply now.

 Women’s Leadership in Community Development